We all have a story to tell...this is mine.

-Thanks to a little known space fantasy film called "Star Wars" which premiered in 1977.
-As for this 10 year old native kid at the time...it was by far the most amazing and epic movie I've ever seen.
-Thank you George Lucas, Phil Tippett, Dennis Muren and all those at LucasFilm that brought the Saga into my life...and from that moment on I was drawing on any piece of paper I could get my hands on (it drove everyone nuts) and being the second youngest of 10 kids...Yes! you heard me right...10 kids! there was plenty of paper to be found.
+It all started with a little known space fantasy film called "Star Wars" .
+As a San Diego native kid it was by far the most amazing movie I've ever seen.
+Thank you George Lucas, Phil Tippett, Dennis Muren and all those at LucasFilm that brought the Saga into my life.
+I remember begging and dragging my poor Father to the drive in to see it at least a dozen times.
+Thereafter I began drawing X-Wings , Tie Fighter and battle scenes on any piece of paper I could get my hands on (it drove everyone nuts) and being the second youngest of 10 kids...Yes! you heard me right...10 kids! there was plenty of paper to be found.
 You could say it was my new way of escaping the realities of the world and created my own through imagination.
-My creative side continued from a kid, to a preteen and all the way through high school and into my early twenties until one day my interest in art came to a end for the next twenty years until the passing of my Father in 2006.
+My creativity continued from a kid, to a preteen and all the way through high school and into my early twenties until one day my lack of interest in art came to a end for the next twenty three years (Why you might ask?...that's another story) until the passing of my Father in 2006.

 January,2010: A friend convinced my reluctant self to start displaying my pencil art anywhere possible...so I did.
-During this new chapter, my renew love for art was making a positive impact as I started entering every art exhibit possibly because you'll never know who your going to meet or where it's going to take you which totally rejuvenated my social world while making new artistic and amazing talented friends that influenced me to keep going and keep showing!
+During this new chapter, my renew love for art was making a positive impact as I started entering every art exhibit possibly because you'll never know who your going to meet or where it's going to take you which totally rejuvenated my social life while making new friends that influenced me to keep going and keep showing!

 Present Day: My work is now recognized and appreciated by many at every exhibit I show, from Comic Con to people’s homes, Coffee shops, Wineries, Restaurants , respectable Galleries, Beautiful Hotels, live music concert halls and most of all...Fundraisers and Charity events because giving back is priceless!
 I've shipped work around this great country of ours and as far as New Zealand and Switzerland.
 It’s hard to say goodbye to my work when sold, but it also influences me to create more.
 So what inspires me the most?
 Knowing it’s never too late to do what you love.